ConesaLab/courses-SQANTI_verse/README.md

 Finally, there are two new options:

 1. `--dry-run`: This option will run the wrapper in dry-run mode, meaning that it will not execute any of the modules, but will print the commands that would be executed
 2. `--log_level`: Determines the amount of log that SQANTI3 will produce.
 By default it is set to INFO, showing the main information.
 If it is too much, it can be reduced by changing it to ERROR or WARNING as desired.

+# BONUS

+Lets see who wins the [SQANTI3 challenge](https://www.studyfetch.com/share/feature/arcade_game/u9gtw3xvvc13u44xi0aalz54xil7d4pw)!